ATothMate/simple_etl_task/README.md

   detect any new entries for warehousing, enabling business processes to analyze the transaction data in the desired fashion.

+At the very beginning new folders will be created in the base folder of the repository, to initiate the 3 data container folders:
+- `data_folder_source` - the source folder of the *feeder* sub-service.
+It is being monitored periodically, and if there is an available source file, it will be moved to the input folder of the *pre-loader* sub-service.
+- `data_folder_monitor`: the input folder for the *pre_loader* sub-service.
+The service periodically checks the content and creates any delta load compared to the currently available in the DB.
+- `data_folder_archive`: this folder is responsible for storing any unconvertible set of entries after each *pre_loader* cycle.
+These archived sets can be evaluated later.

 With the current demonstration, the process takes 3 cycles to process all source files (due to the 3 starting *CSV* files).
 After that, the log messages should contain information: